 Cullasaja Falls near Highlands, North Carolina, is even lovelier when autumn colors peak.
 (Photo courtesy of REI Adventures)

-(CNN) — It's finally October, which means one thing: Fall is in full swing.
+(CNN) — Fall is in full swing.

 Pumpkin spice is everywhere you turn, despite the fact that parts of the USA are currently feeling some historic heat, and leaves are starting to turn.